ivanvaladares/Node-Suggestive-Search/README.md

 ### Setting options
-This module supports MongoDB and NeDB.
-You must set this options in order to use this module.
+This module supports Redis, MongoDB and NeDB but you can use an in-memory volatile cache.

 Configuration without database (in-memory):
 ```javascript